 In response to a formal request of the African Union Commission, Dr. Mario Catizzone is seconded for a second period to the AUC in Addis Ababa.
 This secondment is in recognition of the priority afforded to scientific cooperation with Africa.

 The fourth AUC-EC College to College Meeting took place 1 October 2008 in Brussels between the European Commission and the African Union Commission to discuss the next steps in the implementation of the Strategic Partnerships.
 Among others, concrete steps were agreed concerning the 8 th Partnership for Science, Information Society and Space.
 For more information go to section 1.4 The 8 th Partnership.
-For more general information.

 The EU-AUC 8 th Partnership Joint Task Force produced an updated version of a book of 19 Lighthouse Projects (12 in the chapter of Science, five in the chapter of Information Society and two in the chapter of Space).
 These are now under consideration by the African Union Commission and EC DGs Development, Research, Information Society, Enterprise and AIDCO to analyse possibilities under different complementary policies and funding mechanisms.